 Conversion Kits - Omnitek offers a solution to convert most diesel engines to operate on an alternative fuel, including CNG, LNG, RNG, H2 or LPG.
-This engine conversion technology is the primary product offered by Omnitek.
 This product is packaged in kit form and is offered in two basic variations.
-One is designed to work on engines with a turbocharger and the other is designed to work on engines without a turbocharger.
+One is designed to work on engines equipped with a turbocharger and the other is designed to work on engines without a turbocharger.